-Revamping your bathroom is definitely worth doing.
+Revamping your bathroom is worth doing.
 A toilet that looks like it’s seen better days and a vanity that is grey is going to be a big turn-off.
 Replace these and bring more light into the room by installing proper lighting.
 Adding a window will allow more natural light in.
 If your tub is looking a little jaded, there’s no need to replace it.
 Rather, you can get it reglazed, which is a much cheaper fix than buying a new tub.

 Give Your Kitchen a Facelift

 The kitchen is the heart and hub of any home, and you need yours to be warm and inviting, rather than cluttered and cold.
-Installing stone or granite worktops is a fairly easy upgrade to make that will improve the aesthetics of the room.
+Installing stone or granite worktops is a relatively easy upgrade to make that will improve the aesthetics of the room.
 Add some eye-catching details such as a sparkling new faucet for the sink and shiny knobs for the cabinets.
 Upgrading to stainless steel appliances will also make a significant difference.

 Cut the Clutter Out of Your Life

-One of the biggest improvements you can make in your home is to remove all the clutter you’ve been gathering over the years.
+One of the most significant improvements you can make in your home is to remove all the clutter you’ve been gathering over the years.
 Best of all, it’s not going to cost any money.
-Any prospective buyer walking through your door needs to be able to visualise what a room will look like with their own possessions in it.
+Any prospective buyer walking through your door needs to be able to visualise what a room will look like with their possessions in it.
 If there are piles of your clutter blocking the view, a buyer will find it very difficult.
 Therefore, removing all the unnecessary items from your home will make it easier for any viewers to create a picture of how their possessions will look and make the room look bigger.
-You’ll also benefit come moving day because you’ll have fewer possessions to move.
+You’ll also benefit come moving day because you’ll have fewer controls to move.